ELELAB/PyInKnife2/INSTALL.md

 #### Step 4 - Activate the environment

-Activate the `conda` environment, just by running the command line that conda suggests for this purpose at the end of the previous step.
+Activate the `conda` environment by running the command line that conda suggests for this purpose at the end of the previous step.
 It is usually something like:

 ```shell
 conda activate ./pyinknife2-env